TIRTAGT/TIRTAGT/README.md

   * MySQL
   * File and Folder Hierarchy <img src="icons/folder.svg" width="20px"/>

-> The list above is what <u>I mostly use</u>, I'm still constantly learning more on what I already use or experimenting on new things.
+> The list above is what <u>I mostly use</u>, I'm still learning more on new and existing things.

 <hr>